LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 Eff.
 July 24, 1997;
 Amended Eff.
 February 27, 2003.

-# 27 NCAC 02 Rule 4.3	DEALING WITH UNREPRESENTED PERSON
+## Rule 4.3	DEALING WITH UNREPRESENTED PERSON
 In dealing on behalf of a client with a person who is not represented by counsel, a lawyer shall not:
 (1)	give legal advice to the person, other than the advice to secure counsel, if the lawyer knows or reasonably should know that the interests of such person are or have a reasonable possibility of being in conflict with the interests of the client; and
 (2)	state or imply that the lawyer is disinterested.
 When the lawyer knows or reasonably should know that the unrepresented person misunderstands the lawyer's role in the matter, the lawyer shall make reasonable efforts to correct the misunderstanding.